International Champagne Horse Registry

 Amber Champagne

-Right, top: a buckskin, the result of
+Right, upper: a buckskin, the result

-CREAM on a bay base.
-You can see that her points are true black.
+of CREAM on a bay base.

-Right, bottom: silver buckskin, the color above it with a silver (Z) gene added.
+bay + cream with a silver (Z) gene added.

 Buckskin